The Hunger Games Lesson Plan Ideas

 The Hunger Games provides multiple learning opportunities for middle school English students.

 Any Hunger Games pre-reading activities I use with students involves looking at the author.
-Students can easily find information about the creator.
+They can easily find information about the creator.

 Show an interview of Suzanne Collins talking about the background of The Hunger Games.
 Before I watched that video, I was unaware that the story had mythological origins.
-That’s perfect prior knowledge to build off for students who love the Percy Jackson series.
-Students love talking about books they enjoy!
+That’s perfect prior knowledge to build off for readers who love the Percy Jackson series.
+Classes love talking about books they enjoy!

 Collins also discusses her inspiration for starting the story which students might find intriguing.
-Hooking students before diving in to your Hunger Games novel study will pay off later.
+Hooking them before diving into the rest of your The Hunger Games lesson plan ideas will pay off later.

 Activities for the Hunger Games